cedricbatailler/JSmediation/cran-comments.md

 Some parts of the documentation have also been reworked to account for a the new {pkgdown} version.

+We also remove a dependency that was not used.

 ## Test environments
 * local win R install, R 4.2.2
 * GitHub Actions (macOS-latest): release